Rubin Schron: Nursing home investments

 In 2002, Schron was advised by his friend and attorney, Leonard Grunstein, to purchase two large nursing home chains with over 18,000 patients and 183 facilities spread out over 27 states for a combined $1.4 billion.
 In 2003, the bankrupt Integrated Health Services (renamed SavaSeniorCare) was purchased and in 2004, Mariner Health Care was purchased.
 Schron financed the entire transaction.
 They split each company into two entities: a real estate company which would hold the real property (run by Schron); and an operating company that would run the nursing homes (run by Grunstein and a banker named Murray Foreman).
 The operating company would make lease payments to the real estate company.

 The partnership deteriorated after Schron was told by Grunstein that he could not raise rent payments even while interest rates were rising.
 A lawsuit resulted and Schron countersued to exercise a $100 million option to purchase the nursing home side of the business.
 Schron, represented by attorney Andrew J. Levander, prevailed and in 2012, he took full control of the two nursing home companies with a combined $1.4 billion in revenues.

 Wedding hall

 Schron purchased and put his late wife's name on a wedding hall in Brooklyn.

 Personal life

-Schron, who lives in Brooklyn, lost his wife Marta in June 2020, with whom he had eight children.
+Schron lives in Brooklyn.
+His wife Marta, with whom he had eight children, died in June 2020.